The Role of Business in Humanitarian Relief

 Some of the biggest companies globally, many of whom are bigger than nation states, have responded to this call.
 BT, GSK, Goldman Sachs and Linklaters for example have given financial donations to humanitarian charities to provide immediate assistance to refugees.

 Increasingly, however, business engagement extends beyond financial donations and business assumes a more active role beyond this traditional form of engagement.
 Unilever and UPS for example are using their core business capacities to provide product and logistic solutions.

 - The UPS Foundation, in collaboration with the United Nations High Commissioner for Refugees (UNHCR) and the World Food Programme (WFP), is providing relief shipments to refugees in Greece.

 - Linklaters are providing pro bono legal support to organisations supporting refugees.
 Other companies are working on social integration.

 - PwC are facilitating community integration through cultural events, sports programmes and language lessons.

 - Siemens is providing 100 refugee places on its internship program and accommodation for a further 500 refugees in Germany.

 These types of engagement represent a major shift in thinking both about humanitarian relief and the role of corporations in society.
-Indeed, the role of the private sector in shaping the future of humanitarian relief will be a key focus of the first World Humanitarian Summit in May 2016.
+Indeed, the role of the private sector in shaping the future of humanitarian relief was a key focus of the first World Humanitarian Summit in May 2016.